 Yes, members receive discounted parking in the CMA parking garage.
-Free parking for Friends of CMA.

 Yes.
-When you purchase your membership online or in person, your government issued ID and/or receipt will serve as your temporary membership and will allow you admission until your digital membership is emailed to you.
+When you purchase your membership online or in person, your government issued ID and/or receipt will serve as your temporary membership and will allow you admission until your digital membership passes are emailed to you.
 For environmental purposes, we are utilizing a digital pass and discourage printing the confirmation.
 Once you purchase all you need to bring is your ID.

 CMA digital membership cards are downloadable to your mobile device.
 After purchasing your membership, you will receive a confirmation email with your digital passes attached.
 The membership passes can either be printed out, or saved to your phone.